tryptech/reddit-place-script-2022/README.md

 		"worker1username": {
 			// password of account 1
 			"password": "password",
-			// which pixel of the image to draw first "start_coords": [0, 0]
 		},
 		// username of account 2
 		"worker1username": {
 			// password of account 2
 			"password": "password",
-			// which pixel of the image to draw first "start_coords": [0, 0]
 		}
 		// etc... add as many accounts as you want (but reddit may detect you the more you add) }